Vathh/zajavka_ogarnizer/README.md

 The application also features a function to fetch random data separately for each type of tasks and clients from a dedicated API (zajavka-ogarnizerAPI).

+For the proper functioning of the entire application, it is necessary to log in, as it uses the data of the logged-in user.

+Login details:
+ - login: Karol  password: karol123  [serviceman]
+ - login: Wojtek password: wojtek123 [admin]